 Under Section 382 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards, or NOLs, and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be limited.
 We have completed several financings since our inception which we believe have resulted in a change in control as defined by IRC Section 382.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
 As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+The TCJA also reduced the corporate income tax rate to 21%, from a prior rate of 35%.
+This may cause a reduction in the economic benefit of our NOLs and other deferred tax assets available to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.